NIREEKSHITH45/Azure-OpenAI-and-Form-Recognizer-Workshop/lab_instructions/Lab 2/Lab 2.md

    ![Save and close](images/save-and-close.png)

-### Task 3: Interact with Azure OpenAI chatGPT LLM using your own data
+### Task 3: Interact with Azure OpenAI ChatGPT LLM using your own data

 1. Under the **Assistant Setup** pane, wait until your data upload is finished.